bitovi/academy/src/react/10-optimizaton-hooks.md

 In addition to the core hooks exposed by React, namely `useState` and `useEffect`, there are several hooks aimed at optimizing your code for performance.

-Specifically optimization through memoization.
-In a nutshell, memoization is the process of caching the values returned from long running functions, and returning the cached values when inputs are identical.
+Specifically, optimization through memoization.
+In a nutshell, memoization is the process of caching the values returned from long running functions, and returning the cached values when inputs are identical to the previous run.

 There are two hooks which deal with memoization, `useMemo` and `useCallback`, let's take a look at them below.